Chart Color Schemes

 Health performance in Tinana is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Tinana faces significant health challenges with various conditions affecting both younger and older residents.
-Approximately 48% (~2,968 people) have private health cover, lower than the national average of 55.3%.
+Tinana faces significant health challenges, with various conditions affecting both younger and older residents.
+Private health cover stands at approximately 48%, covering around 2,968 people, which is lower than the national average of 55.3%.

 The most prevalent medical conditions are arthritis (12.3%) and mental health issues (9.4%).
-Around 58.1% claim to be free from medical ailments, compared to 54.0% in the rest of Queensland.
-Tinana has a higher proportion of seniors aged 65 and over at 31.4% (1,960 people), compared to 29.9% in the rest of Queensland.
-Health outcomes for seniors are challenging but better than those for the general population.
+Conversely, 58.1% report no medical ailments, compared to 54.0% in the rest of Queensland.
+Tinana has a higher proportion of seniors aged 65 and over at 31.4%, or 1,960 people, compared to 29.9% in the rest of Queensland.
+Despite this, health outcomes among seniors in Tinana are better than those of the general population.

 Frequently Asked Questions - Health